Medina1010/cft8/code/README.md

 double m = z.modulus();
 ComplexNumber c = m / z, d = a * b, e = 8 - d;
 ```

+and add _complejos.cpp_ to your source files at compiling.

 ## for python
 Import complejos.py at your code
 ``` python